Cylinders in rational surfaces: Introduction

-\begin{example} Let $f\colon S\to\mathbb{P}^2$ be a blow up of $9$ points such that $|-K_{S}|$ is base point~free.
-Then $|-K_{S}|$ is a pencil.
+\begin{example} Let $f\colon S\to\mathbb{P}^2$ be a blow up of $9$ points such that $|-K_{S}|$ is a base point free pencil.
 Suppose that all curves in the pencil $|-K_{S}|$ are irreducible.
-This easily implies that the surface $S$ satisfies the generality condition ($\bigstar$) in Theorem~\ref{theorem:main}.
+Then $S$ satisfies \eqref{equation:condition}.
 Suppose, in addition, that all singular curves in the pencil $|-K_{S}|$ do not have cusps.
 Let~$E_1$, $E_2$, $E_3$ and $E_4$ be any four $f$-exceptional curves.
 Fix $x\in\mathbb{Q}$ such that $0<x<1$.
-Put $A=-K_S+x(E_1+E_2+E_3+E_4)$.
+Let $A=-K_S+x(E_1+E_2+E_3+E_4)$.
 Then $A$ is ample.
 Moreover, we have~$r_A=4$.
 Furthermore, if $x>\frac{7}{8}$, then it follows from Example~\ref{example:auxiliary} that $S$ contains an $A$-polar cylinder.
-But $S$ does not contain $A$-polar cylinders for $x\leqslant\frac{1}{4}$ by Lemma~\ref{lemma:nine-points}~and Remark~\ref{remark:main}. \end{example}
+On the other hand, the surface $S$ does not contain $A$-polar cylinders for $x\leqslant\frac{1}{4}$ by Lemmas~\ref{lemma:nine-points}, \ref{lemma:main-1} and \ref{lemma:main-2}. \end{example}